 2. Wik: the Fable of Souls is a crazy little project; it's got the music of Elfman, the aesthetics of Oddworld and the single-screen mechanics of an old-old-school platformer.
 The game's star, Wik, resembles nothing so much as a mix between a tropical tree frog and a Goth rocker.
 On a mission to clean glowing green grubs out of a magical forest and save the souls of his family, he jumps, swings, sucks and spits over the course of seventy missions in the main story mode.
 After completing his quest, there are also extra challenge missions and two bonus stages that are built mainly for fun.

 I downloaded the demo when I was poking around on the Live Arcade menu, and I paid for the full version about three minutes later.
 It's such a bizarre little game, I was instantly drawn to it and couldn't put it down once I started.
+The core of this review is to explore Nairabet through several universally accepted gambling frameworks that guarantee sound operational capability of any bookmaker just like Nairabet Nigeria.
 The formula itself is very simple: each 2D level is part of a forest populated with several different types of insects and the green grubs that Wik is after.
 Since he appears to be half frog, he uses his sticky tongue to snag things and spit them back out, or to latch onto objects in the environment and swing from place to place.
 He's also got some serious hops with those legs of his, and precision jumping also plays a role.

 Understanding the gist of how the game is supposed to be played is easy, but mastering it takes a little bit more work.
 The developers have crafted all kinds of sticky situations that require a lot of excellent timing and manual dexterity to succeed.
 It's one thing to understand that a grub needs to be plucked from the middle of a pack of scorpions, it's another thing to do it and escape unstung.
 To Wik's credit, the controls are excellent and the physics of moving acrobatically couldn't be better.